qcscine/qcmaquis/README.md

     - state-specific and quasi-degenerate (multi-state) DMRG-NEVPT2 calculations
   - The current release version can be used together with SCINE autoCAS

-## Download

-We strongly recommend installing and running QCMaquis together with the OpenMOLCAS program package and the OpenMOLCAS-QCMaquis interface, as described below.

 ## QCMaquis compilation and installation
 ### Prerequisites:
 - a C++ compiler, optionally a Fortran compiler for the OpenMOLCAS Fortran interface.
 Only G++ has been tested.